ArduPilot/ardupilot_wiki/rover/source/docs/balance_bot-modes.rst

 ----
 This is the recommended drive mode for Balance Bots.

 Acro Mode lets you control the speed by internally controlling the pitch angle.
-Separately, it also allows you to control the the turn rate.
+Separately, it also allows you to control the turn rate.

 .. image:: /images/balance_bot-acro.png